Lincoln Kennedy

-Tamerlane Lincoln Kennedy (born Tamerlane Fizel Kennedy Jr.; February 12, 1971) is a former football offensive tackle.
-He played college football at Washington, and was recognized as a consensus All-American.
+Tamerlane Lincoln Kennedy (born Tamerlane Fizel Kennedy Jr., February 12, 1971) is an American former professional football player who was an offensive tackle who played in the National Football League (NFL).
+He played college football for the Washington Huskies, and was recognized as a unanimous All-American in 1992.

-A first-round selection in the 1993 NFL Draft, Kennedy played eleven seasons in the National Football League (NFL) for the Atlanta Falcons and Oakland Raiders, then three years for the Tampa Bay Storm of the Arena Football League (AFL).
+A first-round selection in the 1993 NFL draft, Kennedy played eleven seasons in the NFL for the Atlanta Falcons and Oakland Raiders, then three years for the Tampa Bay Storm of the Arena Football League (AFL).
 He is currently a broadcaster for the Las Vegas Raiders and Premiere Radio Networks.

-Early years
+Early life

 Born in York, Pennsylvania, Kennedy grew up in the southeast part of San Diego, California.
-His birth name was Tamerlane Fizel Kennedy Jr., but his mother called him "Little Lincoln", referring to their shared birthday (February 12).
+His birth name was Tamerlane Fizel Kennedy Jr., but his mother called him "Little (Abraham) Lincoln", referring to their shared birthday (February 12).
 The nickname stuck, and Lincoln had it legally changed after college.
 He graduated from San Diego's Samuel F. B. Morse High School in 1988, where he played football for the Morse Tigers.